tenekon/Tenekon.FluentValidation.Extensions/src/Tenekon.FluentValidation.Extensions.AspNetCore.Components/DESIGN.md

 `FieldIdentifier.Create(() => A.AB)`  has Model = A as A and FieldName = "AB" as string;
 `FieldIdentifier.Create(() => A.B.BA)`  has Model = B as B and FieldName = "BA" as string;

-Two examples of how field identifier is derived from expression.
+Two examples of how a `FieldIdentifier` is derived from a lambda expression.

 1. top-level field members